dsb-lab/EmbryoRobustness/output/README.md

-This directory is required to store the simulation results of the C code.
+This folder is required to store the simulation results of the C code.